bailey-martin/CSC492-BCGL/about.md

 ### Bailey Martin
 #### Role: Team Leader
 Hi!
 I am a student at the University of Mount Union studying Computer Science and Business Administration.
-I am responsible for keeping the RAID Inc. Team organized.
-I work to ensure we follow our schedule, to ensure that we deliver a quality product. <br/> <br/>
+I am responsible for keeping the RAID Inc. team organized.
+I work to ensure we follow our schedule, to guarantee that we deliver a quality product. <br/> <br/>

 ### Josh Davidson
 #### Role: Configuration Management Specialist